 The Harbourside Zone recognises these potential amenity values and attributes, and seeks to encourage a range of compatible activities that will attract people to live, work and visit the harbourside while managing the existing Dunedin Port and industrial activities.
-With the focus upon Fryatt Street and Steamer Basin, provision will be made for a network of public open spaces to connect with the city centre and with recreational opportunities around the harbour edge.
+With the focus upon the Steamer Basin, provision will be made for a network of public open spaces to connect with the city centre and with recreational opportunities around the harbour edge.

-Utilising the existing street pattern and built form, which includes a number of heritage buildings, the Harbourside Zone has been categorised into character areas.
+Utilising the existing street pattern and built form, the Harbourside Zone has been categorised into character areas.
 These areas are intended to develop their own local character that collectively contributes towards the harbourside area as a quality environment that is liveable, safe, accessible and well used.
 Each character area provides for activities that are compatible in terms of amenity, effects, the resulting built form and the relationship with public space.